Our Family Program is comprised of immigrant family resources, health care education, social services support, and the domestic violence program.

-- For ten years, we have led weekly support groups to victims and survivors to give support, offer guidance and facilitate social interaction.
+- For more than ten years, we have led weekly support groups to victims and survivors to give support, offer guidance and facilitate social interaction.

 - Promoted awareness around the community, offering several prevention activities that highlight the dynamics of domestic abuse and providing information intended to help prevent it from happening.